 A brain abscess is an infection that is generally severe and requires hospital admission until it is resolved.
 In this post, the experts in neurosurgery from Instituto Clavel, tell you why this disease occurs, what its symptoms are and the most effective treatments.

 Throughout our lives, we are exposed to a variety of illnesses, viruses and infections, among many other issues.
-Precisely, infections can develop anywhere in our anatomy, including the brain.
-The most frequent type of infection in this part of our body is known as a brain abscess.
+Infections can develop anywhere in our anatomy, including the brain.
+The most frequent type of infection in this part of our body is known as a brain abscess or cerebral abscess.

-This disease occurs as a consequence of the accumulation of pus inside the brain.
-The production of the purulent material is due to an infection, usually bacteria or fungi, and can occur at any age, and is more frequent in males.
+A brain abscess occurs as a consequence of the accumulation of pus inside the brain.
+This collection of pus is due to an infection, usually bacteria or fungi.
+It can occur at any age, and risk of developing a brain abscess is higher in males.

-There can be one abscess can or several, if it appears in different locations.
+There can be one abscess or there can be several, if it appears in different locations.
 First, there is an inflammation of the brain, which is known as cerebritis, but as the condition evolves, it creates a cavity that fills with pus and tends to grow progressively.

 Most cases are severe and require hospitalization and surgery.
-This is essential because the infection can cause the intracranial pressure to increase excessively, threatening the life of the patient.
+This is essential because the infection can cause excessive intracranial pressure and become life threatening.

 Causes of brain abscess

-Among the main causes for germs reaching the brain and producing a brain abscess, we can highlight the following:
+Among the main causes for germs reaching the brain tissue and producing an abscess, we can highlight the following:

 - Severe head injury with deep open wounds can also lead to this problem.
 This is a direct entry infection.